lhofbauer/fratoo/docs/building.rst

 Input data
 **********

-After defining the model structure, the second part of building a fratoo model is setting up the input data, e.g., capital cost of technologies.
+The second part of building a fratoo model is setting up the input data, e.g., capital cost of technologies.
 The sets and parameters to be defined in the input data depend on the model structure, i.e., model equations.
 A description of the sets and parameters to be defined for a standard OSeMOSYS model (and thus for a fratoo model using the standard OSeMOSYS code) can be found in the `OSeMOSYS docs <https://osemosys.readthedocs.io/en/latest/manual/Structure%20of%20OSeMOSYS.html>`_.

 fratoo introduces 3 major additions/changes to the 'standard' OSeMOSYS input data set: